mozilla/mozjpeg/README-turbo.txt

 At run time, attempting to use these extensions with a version of libjpeg that doesn't support them will result in a "Bogus input colorspace" error.

+When using the RGBX, BGRX, XBGR, and XRGB colorspaces during decompression, the X byte is undefined, and in order to ensure the best performance, libjpeg-turbo can set that byte to whatever value it wishes.
+If an application expects the X byte to be used as an alpha channel, then it should use JCS_EXT_RGBA, JCS_EXT_BGRA, JCS_EXT_ABGR, or JCS_EXT_ARGB.
+When these colorspace constants are used, the X byte is guaranteed to be 0xFF, which is interpreted as opaque.

+Your application can check for the existence of the alpha channel colorspace extensions at compile time with:

+  #ifdef JCS_ALPHA_EXTENSIONS

 =================================
 libjpeg v7 and v8 API/ABI support